BunnyHelp/BunnysTwitterScraper/README.md

 Puppeteer - https://github.com/puppeteer/puppeteer - command to install is `npm i puppeteer` in the windows CMD (once Node.js is installed and put into Windows's PATH)
+Note: I think there is a small memory leak issue with puppeteer, so you may want to restart your PC after downloading a few hundred tweets

 To install the needed Python modules: